mattweil/genius-datagrab/README.md

 <h1>Genius Data Grabber</h1>

-genius-datagrab is a command line project written in Java that allows for the user to pull specific data from Genius from the command line.
+genius-datagrab is a command line project written in Java that allows you to pull large amounts of data from Genius using the Genius API.